 Optional: Stash Master Pro

 The Stash Master Pro is an optional accessory that is designed specifically for the Rotation Pro 50L+.
 It will not fit into any other bags in the rotation range.
-Initially this is available in a discounted bundle during the Kickstarter campaign.
-When it comes to regular retail channels it should be $74.95.
+It retails for $74.95.

 This insert slots into the top of the bag and gives you the option to really load it up with additional camera gear.
 The main access to the Stash Master’s contents is through the zippered back panel on the top of the bag.
 You can also access longer lenses, or a camera with a large lens attached, through the top of the bag using the zippered lid of the Stash Master.

 When testing this accessory out I was very pleased to find that my Sony 200-600mm lens fitted neatly inside.
 I have included some photos of that lens below because it gives you a good indication of size.
 For reference, this lens is 12.52″ long (318mm) and it just fits into the Stash Master while still being able to zip the top lid.
 You could fit a slightly longer lens, but you would have to be comfortable with not closing the lid.

 I find that I use the Stash Master about 80-90% of the time.
 Even when I’m not putting camera gear in the top half of the bag, the extra organization of the insert is useful for all the other things I carry on a day out.
 Using the dividers to create dedicated slots for important gear really saves you having to dig through things to find what you’re looking for.